 At Corsham Regis, we have devised a creative curriculum that allows the children’s key skills to be developed and implemented across the subjects.
-A theme is shaped through both the teachers' and children's creative ideas, allowing and encouraging the children to have an input into and control over what they want to learn.

 Geography is included in this fantastic curriculum.
 Children are taught a range of skills through a variety of activities.
 These skills are met throughout their school years and develop according to the children’s ability.
 They encourage expansion of the children’s knowledge and understanding of places, patterns and processes, environmental change and sustainable development.

 In Foundation Stage, the children undertake a wide range of activities, which help them to develop their communication and understanding of the world around them.

 In KS1, the children are encouraged to use basic geographical vocabulary to refer to and describe key physical and human features of locations.